Peter Brady: So these feelings are natural?

 - A technical version occurs in Song of the Lioness, when Alanna's adoptive father Myles falls for George Cooper's mother Eleni and they marry.
 Technically this means that Alanna and George are step-siblings when they rekindle their romance and get married, but given that they're adults and the other circumstances, the trope isn't played at all.

-- Life With Derek: This seems to be unintentional on the writers' part, but very intentional on the actors'.
+- Derek and Casey from Life with Derek have a relationship full of Belligerent Sexual Tension.
+This was unintentional on the writers' part, but very intentional on the actors'.

 - Reaper has Sock getting a stepsister.
 She thinks of them Like Brother and Sister, but tends toward much I Didnt Mean to Turn You On.
 He's trying to get in her pants.
 (He eventually succeeds.)